 - NVTS-accredited MAD specialist

-Apnoea is derived from the Greek word ‘apnea’ meaning ‘without breath’.
-This is literally what happens to clients who suffer from sleep apnoea.
+Apnoea is derived from the Greek word ‘apnea’, meaning ‘without breath.
+This is literally what happens to clients who suffer from sleep apnea.
 The breath falters during sleep, which sometimes causes clients to stop breathing for a few seconds or even full minutes.
 These pauses in breathing can happen several times an hour.

-What are the risks of snoring and sleep apnoea?
+What are the risks of snoring and sleep apnea?

 Snoring is primarily perceived as bothersome.
-However, sleep apnoea also has a considerable effect on your health.
+However, sleep apnea also has a considerable effect on your health.
 Sleep apnoea can lead to chronic sleep disorders, fatigue, headache and high blood pressure, amongst other things.
-In addition, obesity and diabetes often occur in combination with sleep apnoea.
+In addition, obesity and diabetes often occur in combination with sleep apnea.

 High risk of OSA: 3 or more points.

 Low risk of OSA: fewer than 3 points.